temporalio/samples-typescript/patching-api/README.md

 # Patching API demo

-This sample shows how to use the patching API
+This sample shows how to use the [patching/versioning API](https://docs.temporal.io/docs/typescript/patching/) to update the code of a Workflow that has instances in progress in production.

 ## Steps to run this example